Recipe: Hay Baked Ham with Cider Sauce

 STEP 5

-While the ham is cooking, make the sauce.
-Melt the butter in a small saucepan and gently cook the shallot for a minute or so.
+While the gammon is cooking, make the sauce.
+Melt the butter in a small saucepan, add the shallot and gently cook for a minute or so.
 Stir in the flour then gradually stir or whisk in the cider.
 Bring to the boil and reduce by half, then add the stock and continue simmering until the sauce has reduced and thickened.
 Any liquid from the meat can now be added and you can turn up the heat to further reduce and thicken the sauce.
-If the cooking liquor is too salty from the ham, then be careful not to add too much.
+If the cooking liquor is too salty from the gammon, then be careful not to add too much.
 Add the apples about five minutes before the sauce is ready.

 -